 - 1. Select Fortify > Options. - 2.
-In the left panel, select Audit Configuration, and then click the Configuration tab on the right. - 3.
+In the left pane, select Audit Configuration, and then select the Configuration tab on the right. - 3.
 Under Quick Audit Preference, from the Attribute to use for quick action audit list, select a custom tag.